-The CIA War in Kurdistan: The

-Untold Story of the Northern Front

-in the Iraq War

-Casemate, Philadelphia & Oxford, 2020

-240 pages

-Available in hardcover, audio, and Kindle on Amazon.com.
+The CIA War in Kurdistan: The Untold Story of the Northern Front in the Iraq War by Sam Faddis Casemate, Philadelphia & Oxford, 2020 240 pages Available in hardcover, audio, and Kindle on Amazon.com.

 TRIBUTE TO A LEGEND

 Maj.
 Gen. (Ret.)
 John K. Singlaub